awslabs/amazon-transcribe-streaming-sdk/README.md

 ### Prerequisites
-If you don't already have local credentials setup for your AWS account, you can follow this [guide](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html) for configuring using the AWS CLI.
+If you don't already have local credentials setup for your AWS account, you can follow this [guide](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html) for configuring them using the AWS CLI.

 In essence you'll need one of these authentication configurations setup in order for the SDK to successfully resolve your API keys: